Yiqing Xu

 research highlights

 My research focuses on translating human objectives into signals for robotic optimization.
-I design inverse reinforcement learning (IRL) algorithms and develop compositional hierarchical representations to better align robots with human goals, enabling them to understand and assist people more effectively.
+I develop compositional and hierachical structures as intermediate representations and design reward learning algorithms to better align robotic agents with human goals, especially when expert data is scarce or under-specified.

 selected publications